 All Events Archive

 Are you interested in learning more about the science behind the NanoDays activities?
 Do you want to know more about how the NanoDays activities are related to cutting-edge research?
-Then this recorded presentation may interest you!
-This brown-bag focused on the applications and scientific background behind the following NanoDays 2014 kit activities: Exploring Materials - Oobleck and Exploring Materials - Ferrofluid.
+Watch a recording of this presentation on the applications and scientific background behind NISE Net activities related to graphene and nano-coatings.